 Our Board of Directors is elected each year at the Annual Meeting of Shareholders.
-We currently have eight directors.
-Upon the recommendation of the Nominating & Governance Committee, the Board has nominated the seven individuals listed below for election at the Annual Meeting, each of whom currently serves as a MicroVision director.
-If these individuals are elected, the Board will have seven members immediately following the Annual Meeting and, accordingly, the Board will reduce its size to seven members immediately following the Annual Meeting.
+We currently have seven directors.
+Upon the recommendation of the Nominating & Governance Committee, the Board has nominated the eight individuals listed below for election at the Annual Meeting, six of whom currently serve as MicroVision directors.
+The remaining two nominees have not previously served as MicroVision directors.
+If these individuals are elected, the Board will have eight members immediately following the Annual Meeting and, accordingly, the Board has authorized the increase of its size to eight members effective immediately following the Annual Meeting.
 These nominees bring a wide variety of relevant skills, professional experience, and backgrounds, as well as diverse viewpoints and perspectives to represent the long-term interests of shareholders and to fulfill the leadership and oversight responsibilities of the Board.